Captain’s Log: Pro AV is powering the final frontier.

-Star Trek: Picard, the latest in the long line of Star Trek series, follows the return of Jean-Luc Picard and his quests aboard the U.S.S Stargazer starship.
-To bring the bridge of the spacecraft to life, Todd A. Marks, series integrator and computer playback supervisor, turned to Screen Innovations’ (opens in new tab) FlexGlass projection screen to create stunning visuals on the set.
+Star Trek: Picard, one of the latest in the long line of Star Trek series, follows the return of Jean-Luc Picard and his quests aboard the U.S.S Stargazer starship.
+In Season 2, Todd A. Marks, systems integrator and computer playback supervisor, used Screen Innovations FlexGlass projection screens, which were vividly on display in Episodes 1 and 10.
+However, with the success of the results, the technology is more heavily featured in the upcoming Season 3.

 A veteran in practical playback, Marks has nearly 30 years and 50 feature films on his resume.
 That includes Star Trek: Nemesis in 2002, giving Marks the space cred to understand the demands of the Star Trek universe.
 He was brought on for Seasons 2 and 3 of the series, and immediately went to work on changing how the visuals would be produced.